Things to take note before buying a packaging machine

 Product Specifications

 What are the dimensions of the item?
 Are the products powder, liquid, or solid?
 The right packaging machinery should first meet the requirements of the products.
-In addition, also consider what packaging materials will be used with the machines.
+In addition, consider what packaging materials will be used with the machines.
 An example of the packing of granular items such as coffee beans or pet food is purchasing a linear compact premade pouch machine instead of a liquid-and-paste packaging machine.

 Pillow bags: Also known as centre seal pouches, they are the most common packaging method due to their economical and flexible form, and it is easily customisable.
 It is commonly used in food industries.